melvyn2/PySteamAuth/README.md

 `$ ./make.py build`

-The executable will be packaged into a folder (or an app bundle on macOS) with other files required for PSA to run.
-If you require portability, using
+The executable will be packaged into a folder (or an app bundle on macOS) with other files required for PSA to run in `dist`.

-`$ ./make.py build --compact`

-will package everything into a single executable, which is also smaller, but has a longer startup time.

 Contributing
 ------------
 * Testing!
 Simply test this program out and report bugs/missing features.

 * Development: add features, fix bugs, and work on TODOs.

+* Translations: coming soon

 Credits
 -------